ahimta/speed-dial-quantum/README.md

 * Extract some parts into their own modules (e.g: UI/DOM)
 * Stop logging, especially in content script -\_-
-* Add cursor to dial view to
+* Add cursor to dial view